Luis-Tacderas/New-York-City-Bikes/README.md

 ### ​How does bike rental vary across the two user groups (one-time users vs subscribers) on different days of the week?
 There are a lot more one-time users on Saturday and Sunday than during the rest of the week.
 Respectively, considerably fewer subscribers renting bikes over the weekend.
+### Does user age impact the average bike trip duration?

 ## Cool Techniques